 No one size fits all

 There are many ways to increase your savings rate, build your net worth and generate wealth.
-Hopefully these tips will help you increase your savings.
-Remember its not what you earn but what you keep.
+Hopefully, these tips will help you increase your savings.
+Remember it’s not what you earn but what you keep.

 It’s never too early to start saving.
-The best time to start was yesterday but here is nothing wrong with starting now.
+The best time to start was yesterday but there is nothing wrong with starting now.
 Building wealth in your 30s or building wealth in 40s is great.
 If you are in your 50s or older, there is still time.
 The most important step is to start saving and take action – the earlier the better.